valevo/artificially_correct_challenge/SABIO_guide.md

     |   Dated  | str  | 0                   | 0                 | 0        | 0 |
     | Departmen| str  | 0                   | 1                 | 1        | 0 |
     | Classific| str  | 0                   | 1                 | 1        | 0 |

+   The meta table indicates that `Title` and `Description` are both used to search for objects and to score them with the bias scoring engines. `BeginISODate`, `EndISODate`, `Department` and `Classification` are both parameters for filtering objects (`IsSearchParameter`) and for organising them on the x-axis of the graphical interface.